wwwted/ndb-cluster-workshop/labs/Lab_3_backup.md

 Local data/metadata in MySQL API nodes are not part of NDB backup, this data must be handled separately.
 This data can be secured by using [mysqldump](https://dev.mysql.com/doc/refman/5.7/en/mysqldump.html) separately.

+**Attention:** Remember to set the PATH env varaible manualy or by using bash>. ./setenv before trying to start mcm client, mcm client need to find the mysql client.

 #### Backup and Recovery

 Start the mcm client